 A Completely Festive Guide to Walt Disney World Christmas Decorations

 Christmas is coming and the turkey legs are fat.
 (Obscure John Denver and the Muppets: A Christmas Together reference, anyone?)
-Disney World is magical enough as it is, but add in some themed Christmas trees, decked-out gingerbread, and other jolly baubles and it’s downright enchanting.
+The Walt Disney World Resort is magical enough as it is, but add in some themed Christmas trees, decked-out gingerbread displays and other jolly baubles, and it’s downright enchanting.

 When Does Disney Decorate for Christmas?

-Much like your local Target or Walmart, Christmas comes early to Walt Disney World.
+Much like your local Target or Walmart, Christmas comes early to the Walt Disney World Resort.
 Really early.
 How early exactly?
 If past years are any indication, you’ll be thinking, “it’s beginning to look a lot like Christmas” right around November 1st.
-Sorry, Thanksgiving!

-Although Christmas at The Most Magical Place on Earth officially kicks off on Friday, November 11in 2022, Disney World Christmas decorations usually begin to appear in Magic Kingdom and the other theme parks the day after Halloween (and the last day of Disney’s Boo Bash or the Not-So-Scary Halloween Party).
+Although Christmas at The Most Magical Place on Earth officially kicks off for 2022 on Friday, November 11, Disney World Christmas decorations usually begin to appear in Magic Kingdom and the other theme parks the day after Halloween (and the last day of Disney’s Not-So-Scary Halloween Party).

-Christmas decorations at Disney Springs also begin to take their place in early November.
-Keep in mind that like the theme parks, decorating for the holidays can take a while.
+Over at Disney Springs, meanwhile, you’ll start to see Christmas decorations go up in early November.
+Keep in mind that, like the Disney World theme parks, decorating for the holidays can take a while.
 So, don’t be surprised if components are added over the course of a week.

-Epcot is the last park of the bunch to be Christmas-fied as a result of the Epcot Food & Wine Festival.
-Once Disney’s foodie festival wraps up on November 20, 2021, the Holiday Services team can start to transition the park over to the Epcot Festival of the Holidays which kicks off on November 25, the day after Thanksgiving.
+Finally, due to the popular Food & Wine Festival, Epcot is the last Disney Park of the bunch to be decorated for Christmas.
+Once Disney’s foodie festival wraps up on November 19, 2022, the Holiday Services team can start to transition the park over to the Epcot International Festival of the Holidays, which kicks off on November 25, the day after Thanksgiving.

-November 22 – Hotels completely decorated and Epcot partially decorated
+November 22nd – Hotels fully decorated and Epcot partially decorated

 How Long Do Christmas Decorations Stay Up at Walt Disney World?

 Can’t make it to Disney World before New Year’s Day?
-If you’re thinking, “Is Disney still decorated for Christmas in January?”, you’ll be happy to hear that you can be walking in a winter wonderland up until around the first week of January.
+If you’re thinking, “Is Disney still decorated for Christmas in January?”, you’ll be happy to hear that, if you time things carefully, you can be walking in a winter wonderland up until around the first week of January.

 For those daydreaming about sugarplums and wondering, “What is Disney like at Christmas?”, it really depends on where you choose to go.
-Since Disney Christmas decorations are themed after the area they’re displayed in, the atmosphere can vary greatly from park to park and hotel to hotel.
+Since Disney Christmas decorations are themed after the area they’re displayed in, the atmosphere can vary greatly from hotel to hotel, park to park and even land to land.

-During the holiday season, much of Magic Kingdom dresses up for the occasion.
-Main Street U.S.A. is bedecked with ornament-filled wreaths and ribbons galore and crowned by the Magic Kingdom Christmas tree on one end and the Cinderella Castle Dream Lights on the other.
+Main Street, U.S.A. is bedecked with ornament-filled wreaths and ribbons galore, crowned by the Magic Kingdom Christmas tree on one end and the Cinderella Castle Dream Lights on the other.
 With a little help from Elsa, these frozen Christmas decorations on Cinderella’s Castle envelope its towers in sheets of icicle-like lights for a thoroughly snow-kissed effect that’s made for social media.

 Epcot Christmas Decorations